God-Centered Worship - Radical

 And so we see Jesus acting like He does here in the temple, I think we are seeing a pretty incredible commentary from the mouth of Jesus on what worship is all about.
 What encountering God’s glory, giving God glory is all about.
 So I want us to think about what God–centered worship really looks like based on what Jesus does in this passage.

-When God is the Center of Our Worship…
+When God is the center of our worship we revere his greatness.

 Number one: When God is at the center of our worship, I want you to see that it starts with us revering His greatness.
 When God is at the center of our worship, we revere His greatness.
 I want to show you this in this passage.
 And it is a part of the passage that you may just kind of just gloss over.
 We kind of come to this passage, we see this imagery of Jesus turning over tables and we can almost miss what happens in verse 16.
 Look what happens there.